-Escape to Kildare for an adventure this Summer, there is plenty for all to enjoy from Outdoor Activities, Cookery Schools, Historic Sites, Hidden Gems and much more.
+Escape to Kildare for an adventure this Winter, there is plenty for all to enjoy from Crisp Winter mornings, Outdoor Activities, Cookery Schools, Historic Sites, Hidden Gems and much more.

 Kildare Town – 20 Minute Drive from Killashee